F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 average_precision_score(y_true, y_pred_pos)

-- when you want to communicate precision/recall decision to other stakeholders
+- when you want to communicate a precision or recall decision to other stakeholders

 - when you want to choose the threshold that fits the business problem.

 - when you care more about positive than negative class.
-If you care more about the positive class and hence PPV and TPR you should go with Precision-Recall curve and PR AUC (average precision).
+If you care more about the positive class, and hence PPV and TPR, you should go with the precision-recall curve and PR AUC (average precision).

 Evaluation metrics comparison